RhoInc/open-source-handbook/README.md

 [Getting Started](Getting-Started)
 ```

 Note the addition of the dash.
-Github replaces spaces with dashes when constructing URLs.
-Github does some other substitutions for certain special characters (e.g., [ becomes %5B).
+GitHub replaces spaces with dashes when constructing URLs.
+GitHub does some other substitutions for certain special characters (e.g., [becomes %5B).
 The safest approach seems to be to copy the tail end of the relative URL directly from the address bar.
 Note that what you see in the address bar is not actually what you get in the buffer.
-The address bar converts %5B to [ when rendering the URL.
+The address bar converts %5B to [when rendering the URL.
 You actually need to use Copy/Paste to achieve the desired results.

 ### Within-page Table Of Contents